Mosuo: Coming of age

 The coming-of-age ceremony, which occurs at the age of thirteen, is one of the most important events in a Mosuo child's life.
 Before this ceremony, Mosuo children all dress the same and are restricted from certain aspects of Mosuo life, particularly those that involve religious rites.
 Also, a child who dies before this ceremony does not receive the traditional funeral.
 Once they come of age, girls are given their skirts, and boys are given their trousers (thus, it is called the "skirt ceremony" for girls, and the "trouser ceremony" for boys).

-After coming of age, Mosuo females can get their own private bedroom, called a "flowering room"; and, once past puberty, can begin to invite partners for "walking marriages".
+After coming of age, Mosuo women can get their own private bedroom, called a "flowering room"; and, once past puberty, can begin to invite partners for "walking marriages".

 Hearth

-This is the center of the household.
+The Mosuo describe the hearth as the heart of the Awo.
 It combines the worship of nature, ancestors, and spirits.
 Behind the hearth is a slab of stone (called guo zhuang in Chinese) and an ancestral altar where Mosuo household members leave a food offering.
 They do this before each meal, even when having tea.

 Funeral

 Death is the domain of men, who make all funeral arrangements.
 It is the only time men prepare food for family and guests.
-Usually, every family in the village will send at least one male to help with the preparations.
+Usually, every family in the village will send at least one man to help with the preparations.
 Dabas and Lamas are invited to recite prayers for the deceased.
-Mosuo believe that if a spirit does not have assistance of a Daba, it will be lost.
+Mosuo believe that if a spirit does not have the assistance of a daba, it will be lost.
 Without Lamas, a spirit will not be able to attain reincarnation.
 Caskets are small and square, with the deceased's body placed in the fetal position so that it can be reborn in the next life.
 During cremation, a decorated horse is led around the fire, which Mosuo believe will help carry the deceased's spirit away.
 Afterwards, friends and family gather to pay their last respects and wish the deceased an easy journey to their ancestral land.